Child Support Lawyer in Toronto

 Child Support Agreements

-If the parents are able to work with one another, they can determine, child support by using the Child Support Guidelines.
-One parent should have the agreement put into writing by a family law lawyer, and the other parent should have his or her own lawyer review the agreement prior to signing it.
+If the parents are able to work with one another, determining a fair amount of child support by using the Child Support Guidelines to determine the amount a judge would likely order.
+One parent should have the agreement put into writing by a family law attorney, and the other parent should have his or her own parent review the agreement prior to signing it.
 This is to ensure the rights of both parents, as well as the rights of the child, are fully protected.
 If the parents are unable to reach their own Support Agreement, a mediator can help them come to an acceptable agreement.
-The third option is that both parents should hire their own family law lawyer; the lawyers will negotiate support terms that both parents can agree to.
+The third option is that both parents should hire their own family law attorney; the attorneys will negotiate support terms that both parents can agree to.
+If no agreement can be reached, a judge will provide a court order which states how much child support will be paid.

 Access and Child Support are Two Separate Issues